 How the IBC Protocol Works

-The Inter-Blockchain Communication (IBC) protocol is a blockchain interoperability solution that allows blockchains to transfer any type of data encoded in bytes.
-IBC is secure and permissionless.
+The Inter-Blockchain Communication Protocol (IBC) is a blockchain interoperability solution that allows blockchains to transfer any kind of data encoded in bytes — including tokens, messages, and arbitrary application logic.
+IBC is secure, permissionless, and designed to connect sovereign blockchains into a single interoperable network.

 The first IBC transaction was sent on April 2, 2021.
 It has since been adopted by 115+ sovereign chains.
 The development of IBC is open-source.
 The main protocol development and maintenance is funded by the Interchain Foundation.
 Hundreds of independent developers contribute to the protocol on a volunteer basis.

-Light clients are the heart of the IBC Transport Layer.
+Light clients are used for trust-minimized communication, the gold standard in cross-chain interoperability.
 A light client is a lightweight representation of a destination chain that lives within the state machine of a source chain.

 Using the IBC Protocol as a Developer: What You Need to Know

 The development of IBC is open-source.
 Anyone can contribute to the protocol, and the code repositories are provided for open-source usage on the IBC Github.
-There are no hidden fees within IBC and no in-protocol rent extraction.
+IBC is open source and free to integrate.

 A global community of development teams and contributors build and maintain the protocol, and its development is funded primarily by the Interchain Foundation.
 You can read more about IBC's development philosophy on the About Us page or head to the Technical Resource Catalog for information on which team developed a specific part of the code.